(tiotropium bromide and olodaterol) Inhalation Spray

 Maintenance Treatment Of COPD

-STIOLTO RESPIMAT is a combination of tiotropium and olodaterol indicated for long-term, once-daily maintenance treatment of airflow obstruction in patients with chronic obstructive pulmonary disease (COPD), including chronic bronchitis and/or emphysema.
+STIOLTO RESPIMAT is a combination of tiotropium and olodaterol indicated for long-term, once-daily maintenance treatment of patients with chronic obstructive pulmonary disease (COPD), including chronic bronchitis and/or emphysema.

 - STIOLTO RESPIMAT is not indicated to treat asthma.
 The safety and effectiveness of STIOLTO RESPIMAT in asthma have not been established.

 The recommended dose of STIOLTO RESPIMAT is two inhalations once-daily at the same time of the day.
 Do not use STIOLTO RESPIMAT more than two inhalations every 24 hours.